 I’m frozen in place, torn between the terror in the woods, and the men (armed men) blocking my path.

 I’m calculating the odds of a desperate dive back into the underbrush when I’m tackled from behind by the shorter, pelt-covered figure on the right.
 We hit the ground hard, but my body is so numb from the cold that I barely register the impact.
 The stench from the animal pelts is overpowering and, for a moment, I’m afraid I’m going to throw up.
-I struggle against the mass of fur and limbs on top of me, but strong arms pin me to the ground on my stomach, as a knee digs roughly into my back, to immobilize me.
-The sharp rocks of the beach dig into my face, smearing small smudges of blood on the stones beneath my cheek.
+I struggle against the mass of fur and limbs on top of me, but strong arms pin me to the ground on my stomach, as a knee digs roughly into my back, immobilizing me.
+The sharp rocks of the beach dig into my face, smearing small smudges of my blood on the stones beneath my cheek.

 From the corner of my eye I see the dirty cloth leap into flames in the larger man’s hand, racing towards the liquid in the bottle.
-He hurls the bottle into the woods, aiming for the point where the crimson beams of light seem to intersect.
+He hurls the bottle into the woods, aiming for the point where the crimson beams of light seem to originate.
 The bottle arcs through the air, trailing a thin tongue of flame that traces a lingering path across my rapidly burring vision, before exploding with a crash onto the forest floor in a deafening gust of heat and light.
 The last thing I hear, before blacking out completely, is the sound of something large crashing through the underbrush and away from the flames.